Mathra, Khyber Pakhtunkhwa

 Mathra (like Muttra, a corruption of Mathura, the original name) is a village 10 km from Peshawar in Khyber Pakhtunkhwa province of Pakistan.
 It is also the central village of Tehsil Mathra.

 Administrative area

 Mathra village is located on the main Warsak Road.
 It has a police station, Government Girls and Boys degree colleges, hospital, and a busy regional market.

-Mathra also gives its name to Mathra Tehsil, compromised of 54 village/ neighborhood councils, ranging from Kafor Dheri in the west to Haryana Bala in the east and from the village Darmangi in the south to Bela, and Mamo Khatki in the north.
+Mathra also gives its name to Mathra Tehsil, comprising 54 village or neighborhood councils, ranging from Kafor Dheri in the west to Haryana Bala in the east and from the village Darmangi in the south to Bela, and Mamo Khatki in the north.
 In the north is connected to District Mom and, in the west to District Khyber.

 Patwar circles of Mathra Qanungo Halqa is part of Pakistan National Assembly seat NA-2 (Peshawar-2) while Mathra Qanungo Halqa, excluding the patwar circles of Regi Uftazai and Regi Lalma, is part of NA-3 (Peshawar) For the KP Provincial Assembly, the entirety of Mathra Qanungo Halqa comes in PK-69 (Peshawar).